Targets

 We evaluate the net-zero target as: Poor.

 China submitted its Mid-Century Long-Term Low Greenhouse Gas Emission Development Strategy (LTS) on October 28, 2021 to the UNFCCC, which contains the country’s commitment to reach “carbon neutrality before 2060”.
-The commitment was first declared at the UN General Assembly in September 2020 by President Xi Jinping (FMPRC, 2020).
+The commitment was first announced by President Xi Jinping at the UN General Assembly in September 2020.

-If China’s net zero target was to cover all GHG emissions, its long-term strategy could be within the range of mid-century Paris Agreement compatible emission levels, although compatibility also depends on the shape of the pathway (Yvonne Deng et al., 2020).
+If China’s net zero target were to cover all GHG emissions, its long-term strategy could be within the range of mid-century Paris Agreement compatible emission levels, although compatibility also depends on the shape of the pathway (Deng et al., 2020).
+Due to the magnitude of China’s emissions, this difference in the LTS’ emissions coverage has global implications: the inclusion of only CO2 would result in 0.1°C more in global warming in 2100, while the inclusion of all GHGs would result in 0.1°C less warming.

 Further analysis